0xbiju/0xbiju.github.io/docs/utility.md

 3. **Raffles & Auctions** - Members can use \$SWIM to enter raffles for Allowlist spots for Gen II Chin Pokies as well as Allowlist spots for collaborative projects.
 Additionally, members can bid on limited releases & new collections using \$SWIM.

 ## \$SWIM Tokenomics
 Chin Pokies are committed to implementing staking post-launch.
-As previously mentioned, a Chin Pokie's [Fertility](/attribute-breakdown#fertility) will influence the daily  Tokenomics of \$SWIM to be specified at a later date.
+Some of the specifics of how $SWIM works have already been defined and will be explained below.
+Staking functionality will be implemented post-launch on our website using an allocated percentage of the aforementioned community fund (60% of mint sales).

+Maximum staked fertility will be capped at 20, regardless of how many Chin Pokies staked.
+- Ex: If Chin Pokies holder stakes 4 NFTs with fertilities of 4, 9, 8, and 5, the total fertility staked will still be 20.
+- Ex: If Chin Pokies holder stakes 2 NFTs with fertilities of 4 and 3,  the total fertility staked will be 7.

+$SWIM will be accrued at a rate of **Total Fertility Staked<sup>1.5</sup>** each day that Chin Pokie NFTs are staked.

+Accrued $SWIM can be collected by clicking the redeem button on our website.